 What is an escrow or impound account?

-An escrow or impound account is an account that your lender may set up to pay certain recurring property-related expenses on your behalf, such as property taxes and homeowner’s insurance.
-These expenses are usually semi-annual or annual and may involve potentially large payments.
+These expenses are usually semi-annual or annual and may involve large payments.
 Lenders often require escrow accounts to ensure you have enough money to pay those bills when they come due.
-The lender breaks these expenses down into monthly installments and adds them to your mortgage payment each month.
-If your lender requires an escrow or impound account, your mortgage servicer manages this account and pays the property-related expenses covered by the account on your behalf.
+The lender breaks these expenses down into monthly installments or payments and adds them to your mortgage payment each month.
+If your lender requires an escrow or impound account, your mortgage servicer will manage this account and pay the property-related expenses covered by the account on your behalf.